hrmangang/javascript-cheatsheet/README.md

   ```
 It is not necessary to write **language** and **type** as given above.
 Also, semi-colons are optional but are a good practice.

-Henceforth, the <script> tags are omitted.
+Henceforth, the script tags will be omitted.

 ### Variables & data types